Skip to content

 What we still need to prove …

 We know now which points on an ellipsoid’s surface give us the border points of the ellipsoid’s orthogonal projection image in a sub-space orthogonal to a coordinate axis (ep) of a CCS covering the ℝn.
 We still have to prove that the border-points of the projection follow a quadratic form and give us a (n-2)-dimensional ellipsoid.
-Only then we can investigate the connection between the matrices governing the quadratic forms of the original ellipsoid and the border of its orthogonal “shadow” in the target sub-space.
-These will be the subjects of further posts in this mini-series.
+Afterwards, we can investigate the connection between the matrices governing the quadratic forms of the original ellipsoid and the border of its orthogonal “shadow” in the target sub-space.
+These will be the subjects of the forthcoming posts.

 Conclusion